SH5 Construction

 Ms. Latif completed the NYC EDC ConstructNYC program delivered by BOC Capital and was prequalified to bid on opportunities to work on NYCEDC projects.
 Along with the loan and training, BOC Capital helped Ms. Latif develop financial projections for upcoming projects and the business as a whole.
 Ms. Latif says BOC counselors helped her move beyond the day-to-day details of her business to see the “big picture.”

-in rural areas of her native Pakistan.
-For Ms. Latif, business is about vision through hardship, responsibility, family, and community.
+or Ms. Latif, business is about vision through hardship, responsibility, family, and community.

 “They gave us an opportunity.
 They gave us a huge opportunity.
 That was really a revival for our business.”